 - Take niacin extended-release tablets exactly as your doctor tells you to take it. - Take niacin extended-release tablets whole.
 Do not break, crush or chew niacin extended-release tablets before swallowing. - Take niacin extended-release tablets 1 time a day at bedtime after a low-fat snack.
 Niacin extended-release tablets should not be taken on an empty stomach. - All forms of niacin are not the same as niacin extended-release tablets.
 Do not switch between forms of niacin without first talking to your doctor as severe liver damage can occur. - Do not change your dose or stop taking niacin extended-release tablets unless your doctor tells you to. - If you need to stop taking niacin extended-release tablets, call your doctor before you start taking niacin extended-release tablets again.
-Your doctor may need to lower your dose of niacin extended-release tablets. - If you forget to take a dose of niacin extended-release tablets, take it as soon as you remember. - Patients receiving niacin extended-release tablets may notice an inert matrix tablet passing in the stool.
-Patients should be informed that the active medication has already been absorbed by the time the patient sees the inert matrix tablet. - If you take too much niacin extended-release tablets, call your doctor right away. - Medicines used to lower your cholesterol called bile acid resins, such as colestipol and cholestyramine, should not be taken at the same time of day as niacin extended-release tablets.
+Your doctor may need to lower your dose of niacin extended-release tablets. - If you take too much niacin extended-release tablets, call your doctor right away. - Patients receiving niacin extended-release tablets may notice an inert matrix tablet passing in the stool.
+Patients should be informed that the active medication has already been absorbed by the time the patient sees the inert matrix tablet. - Medicines used to lower your cholesterol called bile acid resins, such as colestipol and cholestyramine, should not be taken at the same time of day as niacin extended-release tablets.
 You should take niacin extended-release tablets and the bile acid resin medicine at least 4 to 6 hours apart. - Your doctor may do blood tests before you start taking niacin extended-release tablets and during your treatment.
 You should see your doctor regularly to check your cholesterol and triglyceride levels and to check for side effects.